Fees and Funding

 Employment

-Many students continue working during their Bar training course, or part of it.
-The ICCA Bar Course provides flexibility in Part One, allowing students to either follow a guided pathway over 12-14 weeks or to take a longer and more flexible approach to allow for work or other responsibilities, such as caring for children.
-Part Two is a full-time course in London for 17 weeks (March start) or 19 weeks (September start), so please bear this in mind when planning your finances and living arrangements.
+The ICCA Bar Course provides flexibility on Part One, allowing students to either follow a guided pathway over 12-14 weeks or to take a longer and more flexible approach to allow for work or other responsibilities, such as caring for children.